MicrosoftDocs/win32/desktop-src/direct3dhlsl/waveballot.md

 ---
 title: WaveActiveBallot function
-description: Returns a 4-bit unsigned integer bitmask of the evaluation of the Boolean expression for all active lanes in the specified wave. ms.assetid: 67FE28E0-F397-431A-8CF8-64E4AD88CDBC
+description: Returns a uint4 containing a bitmask of the evaluation of the Boolean expression for all active lanes in the current wave. ms.assetid: 67FE28E0-F397-431A-8CF8-64E4AD88CDBC
 keywords:
 - WaveActiveBallot function HLSL